-We may encounter difficulties in our clinical trials due to the nature of the addiction mechanism and our resulting target patient population.
-We do not know how long it will take to recruit patients for our Phase II clinical trials.
-Trial participants will be required to meet specific clinical standards for cocaine dependence and methamphetamine dependence, as specified in DSM-IV, a set of diagnosis guidelines established for clinical professionals.
-Further, participants must meet DSM-IV criteria only with respect to cocaine dependence or methamphetamine dependence, and will not be eligible to participate in our study if they meet the DSM-IV criteria for dependence with respect to most other addictive substances.
+We may encounter difficulties in our future clinical trials recruiting patients due to the nature of the addiction mechanism and our resulting target patient population.
 Because addicts are typically addicted to multiple substances, we may not be able to recruit a sufficient number of eligible participants within our anticipated timeframe or at all.
-In addition, due to the neurological and physiological mechanisms and implications of substance addiction, and as evidenced by the pilot studies of vigabatrin, it is likely that many of our clinical trial participants will not complete the trial.
+In addition, due to the neurological and physiological mechanisms and implications of substance addiction, it is likely that many of our clinical trial participants will not complete the trial.
 An unusually low rate of completion will present challenges, such as determining the statistical significance of trial results.
 Additionally, we compete for trial subjects with others conducting clinical trials testing other treatments for addictions.
 Finally, unrelated third parties, including Ovation and investigators in the academic community, have expressed interest in testing vigabatrin for the treatment of drug abuse.
 If these third-party tests are unsuccessful, or if they show significant health risk to the test subjects, our development efforts may also be adversely affected.

-We have not conducted any pre-clinical testing for CPP-109 and we are not certain at this time which pre-clinical tests the FDA will require with respect to any NDA that we may file.
+We have not conducted any non-clinical testing for CPP-109 and we are not certain at this time which non-clinical tests the FDA will require with respect to any NDA that we may file.

-The FDA will require us to submit data from pre-clinical testing for CPP-109 before approving our product.
+The FDA will require us to submit data from non-clinical testing for CPP-109 before approving our product.
 Some testing, such as carcinogenicity studies, which seek to identify the potential of a drug to cause tumors in animals and to assess the relevant risk in humans, will take, if required, several years to complete.
-We do not yet know what pre-clinical tests will be required or whether any pre-clinical tests will begin as planned, will need to be restructured or will be completed on schedule, if at all.
-We do not know whether the pre-clinical tests that we undertake, if conducted, will be acceptable to the FDA.
-The Company intends to initiate discussions with the FDA during 2008 to obtain agreement on the preclinical testing program they will require from us to support an NDA for CPP-109.
+We do not yet know what non-clinical tests will be required or whether any non-clinical tests will begin as planned, will need to be restructured or will be completed on schedule, if at all.
+We do not know whether the non-clinical tests that we undertake, if conducted, will be acceptable to the FDA.
+We have initiated discussions with the FDA to obtain agreement on the non-clinical testing program they will require from us to support an NDA for CPP-109.
+However, no agreements have been reached in that regard.